 The sooner you purchase life insurance, the better.
 Premiums will only increase with age, making it more expensive to provide for loved ones after your death.
 Anyone who is the primary source of income in the household should have this coverage because surviving family members could be financially ruined upon the death of this individual.
 As the beneficiaries of an over 40s life plan, they will receive a lump sum cash benefit when the insured dies.

 If an appropriate level of coverage is purchased, the payout will cover outstanding bills, repay any debts, and help pay down the mortgage.
-Family members can live on the money until they are able to make lifestyle adjustments that return the household income to its previous level.
+Family members can live on the money until they can make lifestyle adjustments that return the household income to its previous level.
 Giving them time to grieve and handle estate-related issues without financial worries is a very selfless and thoughtful act.

 UK residents may be familiar with over 50s life coverage and over 40s plans are very similar.
 Insurance companies offer guaranteed acceptance plans, meaning that individuals are approved for coverage as long as they fall within the stated age range, which is usually a maximum of 75 or, sometimes, even 85.